-When we mention peaches in feng shui, it is also certain that the first thing that comes to mind is the romance luck that comes with peach blossoms.
+When we mention peaches in feng shui, it is almost certain that the first thing that comes to mind is the romance luck that comes with peach blossoms.

 This is a big reason why a lot of people are amused when they learn about the different aspects of life between peach blossoms and peach fruit can be as contrasting as a lion and an elephant.